 If love requires time to develop, it is also true that time is a test of love.
 For if you love someone or a place, you will continue to love them even after they are long gone.
 (Love Constant Beyond Death as Quevedo observed.)
-After your beloved has died, and your home has crumbled to dust, you will continue to love them.
+After your beloved has died, or your home has crumbled to dust, you will continue to love them.

 Inspired by Milan Kundera one can say,

 Love is a different kind of time.
 It is the personal time that contradicts the loud utterances of the fake love that Time proclaims.
-Love is time with small ‘t’.
+Love is time with a small ‘t’.

 Love is the secret and personal time in which perdures the true nature of things.